ResLife is made up of a competent, caring, and educationally focused staff. Find out more about what each position does below.

 The Director of Residence Life is responsible for the total and overall operation of the auxiliary residence life program at Truman State University, comprised of six residence halls and two apartment complexes that can house approximately 3,000 residents.
 The Director of Residence Life reports directly to the Vice President for Student Affairs.
 The Director directly supervises the Assistant Director, Coordinator for Residence Life, other Central Office staff, and is responsible for the overseeing of supervision for the Professional Hall Directors and student staff.
 This person serves as a co-advisor of the Residence Hall Association.
 They also are the direct liaison between Residence Life, other Student Affairs divisions, and other campus departments.
 In addition, the Director will demonstrate a commitment to the Mission of Truman State University, be a contributing part of the Student Affairs team, implement strategies and programs consistent with Student Affairs priorities, and demonstrate best practices in “customer service” for Residence Life in order to address the needs of various constituencies who utilize their programs and services.

-The Coordinator for Residence Life reports to the Director of Residence Life and is a full-time members of the Central Staff Leadership Team.
+The Coordinator for Student Life and Development reports to the Director of Residence Life and is a full-time members of the Central Staff Leadership Team.
 The Coordinator is primarily responsible for the oversight and supervision of Residence Hall Directors in their operation of the residence hall communities.
 This includes providing leadership and professional development to all hall staff in their respective area, provide training and ongoing professional developmental to hall staff; serving as the liaison between Residence Life and Student Affairs divisions; working with hall desk processes; serving as the Residence Life Judicial Officer; oversight of the Hall Director serving as a Judicial Officer; overseeing the advising of RHA, NRHH, and Hall Councils; administrative tasks; general administrative tasks; and crisis intervention.

 The Office Manager and ID Coordinator is primarily responsible for the supervision, operation, and maintenance of the University ID Card and Perimeter card access system and support of general Residence Life operations.
 The Office Manager and ID Coordinator offers a best practices approach to “customer service” that is responsive to the needs of the various constituencies utilizing the programs and services of the Residence Life and the ID Office.
 Under the primary supervision of Director of Residence Life, the Office Manager and ID Coordinator is responsible for the overall administrative and customer service operations for the central residence life office.